Fiesta Broadway

+All Access Talent & Uno Productions produces the extravaganza.

 History

 1990: The first L.A.
 Fiesta Broadway drew a crowd that was estimated at 500,000.
 This was the first large-scale attempt to celebrate Cinco de Mayo in Los Angeles.
 A partnership of city officials, KMEX-TV and downtown merchants paid for the $1 million festival, which was taped and telecast over the Spanish-language Univision Network.

 1991: The second L.A.
 Fiesta Broadway cost $2 million and stretched over 36 blocks from Temple Street to Olympic Boulevard, along Hill Street, Broadway and Spring Street.
 The first year's festival had occupied only 12 blocks on Broadway.The array of performers included the Latin American sensation Xuxa, Lucha Villa, La Prieta Linda and jazz greats Tito Puente and Poncho Sanchez.
 Other entertainers representing 15 Latin American countries included Fandango, José José and Johnny Canales.

 1992: An estimated 600,000 people turned out, attracted in part by a variety of musical acts on nine stages, including Menudo and Selena.
 Many corporations also sponsored booths at the event.

 1994: The fifth L.A.
 Fiesta Broadway was shut down early by police after a rock and bottle throwing melee broke out.
 The immediate cause of the disturbance was the closure of the KPWR-FM (Power 106) stage due to overcrowding.
 The crowd was estimated at between 200,000 and 500,000.
 Only 10 people were arrested.

 1995: Tightened security was brought in to prevent a recurrence of the previous year's violence.
 The headlining performer was Cuban salsa star Celia Cruz, who was joined by artists as varied as Thalia, La Mafia, Pedro Fernandez, Marc Anthony, and Rey Ruiz.
 There were complaints that Univision's annual taping of the festival for broadcast led to the use of lip syncing.